elliesch/flipnslide/paper/paper.md

 in Scikit-learn [@pedregosa_2011], PyTorch [@paszke_2019] and Tensorflow [@abadi_2015], making this method accessible and easy to use in existing and new vision classification analyses.

-![*Figure 1*.
-Flip-n-Slide's tile overlap strategy creates eight overlapping tiles for any image region more than a 75% tile threshold away from the overall image edge.
+![Flip-n-Slide's tile overlap strategy creates eight overlapping tiles for any image region more than a 75% tile threshold away from the overall image edge.
 Three tiling strategies, shown in false color to illustrate overlap, are visualized here. a) Tiles do not overlap. b) The conventional tile overlap strategy, shown at the recommended 50% overlap. c) Flip-n-Slide includes more tile overlaps, capturing more OoI tile position views for the training set. \label{fig:tiling}](figures/overlap_strategy.pdf)